Chicken Seekh Kabab: Easy Pakistani Recipe

 a plate of chicken seekh kababs and naan bread and chilli sauce

-I can wrap the kebab in a chapati/roti, naan bread, tortilla wrap or even a burger bun.
+I can wrap the kebab in chapati/roti, naan bread, a tortilla wrap, or even a burger bun.ย

-What Is Chicken Seekh Kabab?
+What is Chicken Seekh Kabab?

-There are many types of kebab/ kabab.
+There are many types of kebabs/kababs.
 The recipe Iโ€™m sharing here is the Seekh Kebab.
-Itโ€™s the ground meat that is grilled on the skewer.
-So the shape of the kabab is rather long like a tube.
+The ground meat is grilled on a skewer, so the kabab is rather long, like a tube.ย

-And donโ€™t mix up seekh kebab with shami kebab.
-As these two are completely different foods.
-The latter is a type of kebab made of ground meat, chickpea lentils and spices.
-Whilst the seekh kebab doesnโ€™t use any lentils as its binder.
+Donโ€™t mix seekh kebab with shami kebab, as these two are completely different foods.
+The latter is a type of kebab made of ground meat, chickpea lentils, and spices, while the seekh kebab doesnโ€™t use lentils as its binder.ย

-Whatโ€™s In It?
+Whatโ€™s in It?

-You can get the readily-minced chicken, or you can grind the chicken yourself using a food processor or a meat mincer.
-If you do the latter, I suggest you use boneless chicken thighs as they have a bit of fat and theyโ€™re more flavoursome.
+You can get the readily minced chicken, or you can grind the chicken yourself using a food processor or a meat miner.
+If you do the latter, I suggest you use boneless chicken thighs, which have a bit of fat and are more flavorsome.

 Apart from the garam masala, I think other ingredients are pretty straightforward.

-How To Make Chicken Seekh Kabab?
+How to Make Chicken Seekh Kabab?

-Essentially, you only need to do two things, i.e. making the chicken mixture and grilling the chicken.
-Thatโ€™s it.
+Essentially, you only need to do two things: make the chicken mixture and grill the chicken.

 ground chicken with spices and herbs in a mixing bowl

-I do that sometimes, but I often just mix it by hand as I like the kebab texture to be slightly meaty.
+I do that sometimes, but I often mix it by hand as I like the kebab texture to be slightly meaty.
 Itโ€™s up to you.

 chicken and spices mixture

-Of course, you can use the bamboo skewers too, just make sure you soak them in the water for a few hours before using them.
-So they wonโ€™t get burned when you grill your kebabs.
+I use metal skewers.
+If you want to make the seekh kebabs the way the restaurants do, you would like to use heavy-duty metal skewers.ย Of course, you can use bamboo skewers, too.
+Just make sure you soak them in water for a few hours before using them so they wonโ€™t get burned when you grill your kebabs.

 chicken seekh kebabs in the grill

-Top Tips To Make Chicken Seekh Kabab Soft And Juicy
+Top Tips to Make Chicken Seekh Kabab Soft and Juicy

 • If possible, leave the chicken mixture to marinate with all the spices overnight.
 This way, it will develop a more intense flavour.
 Delicious.

 • It may be tricky to shape the meat on the skewer.
 So, you may want to wet your hand with a bit of water before working on your chicken mix.
 And try not to shape the meat into a thick tube.
-It will be harder to stick on to the skewers.
+It will be harder to stick onto the skewers.

 Pakistani chicken seekh kebabs with lettuces, a bowl of chilli sauce and a few slices of lemon